JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 The Button and Bubble Gun examples show when you may want to create an interaction in code instead of through Unity's Inspector.

+### Manager (easy)

+- `ViveGrip_JointFactory.LINEAR_DRIVE_MULTIPLIER`
+- `ViveGrip_JointFactory.ANGULAR_DRIVE_MULTIPLIER`
+- `ViveGrip_Grabbable.disableHighlight`
+- `ViveGrip_Interactable.disableHighlight`

+Vive Grip exposes a few variables that you may want to take advantage of for the whole scene instead of an object-to-object basis.
+For example, here I change the grip strength and object highlighting.

+The grip strength is divided into the "linear" and "angular" drive.
+In simpler terms, these are the positional and rotational strength of all your grips.
+By changing these variables, we change the strength of each subsequent grab.
+The defaults are what have been found to be useful in most situations but there can be many benefits to changing this for your unique needs.

+Disabling a highlight is usually useful on a per-object basis.
+However, you may want to disable it on everything, usually when you're substituting it with your own highlighting.
+I achieve this here by setting `disableHighlight` on every grabbable and interactable in the Scene.

 ### Button (intermediate)

 - `ViveGrip_Interactable`